Herbal medicine is one of the principal branches of Traditional Chinese Medicine (TCM).

 Herbal medicine is part of the larger healing system of Traditional Chinese Medicine.
 In some respects, herbal medicine is an extension of nutritional advice.
 Although dietary changes can bring improved health, herbal medicine may be easier to incorporate into daily life than a complete change of diet.
-Our board-certified herbal medicine specialist will work with you to develop an herbal regimen that best fits your needs.

 How can Herbal Medicine benefit me?

 Herbal medicine can provide an effective alternative when Western medications are ineffective or poorly tolerated.
 The following are some of the conditions that can be helped through herbal medicine.

 - Lack of menses, irregular, long or short cycles, painful menses, heavy menses

 - PMS symptoms such as mood changes, breast tenderness, bloating, or other symptom that appears monthly

 - Addressing symptoms of discomfort or other difficulties during pregnancy including problems with fetus

 - Conditions such as fibroids, breast myoma, pcos, endometriosis, etc.